mrdemonbkgit/podomoro-app/docs/FEEDBACK_TO_REVIEWER_AGENT.md

 I've incorporated **all of your suggestions** and credited you appropriately in the updated audit.
 Your feedback caught critical blind spots and significantly improved the audit quality.

 **What Changed:**
-- Total issues: 16 → 23 (+7 new issues from your review)
+- Total issues: 16 → 21 (+5 new issues from your review)
 - HIGH priority: 5 → 8 (+3 critical finds)
-- MEDIUM priority: 8 → 12 (+4 quality items)
+- MEDIUM priority: 8 → 10 (+2 quality items)
+- Plus 2 improvements to existing issues (logging, paths)
 - Overall grade adjusted: B+ → B (more realistic with new findings)

 ---